jonbnewman/mobx-store-provider/README.md

 It is important to note that when using [createStore](#createstore) or [useStore](#useStore) typescript needs to be informed what type is being returned.

-Since it is decided at runtime, you must specify this explicitly.
+Since it is decided at runtime, you must specify this explicitly:

 ```javascript
 // App.tsx